Navtej-Singh-1503/Hunter/README.md

 ## Security Notice

 - This tool is designed for educational use.
-- Always test inside a virtual machine.
-- Do not scan unknown executables on your main system.
 - AI-based analysis should not replace professional antivirus software.

 ---